What does kWh mean?

 What can I do to save on energy costs?

 There are loads of small things you can do around your home to help save on energy costs.
 While some may not seem that impactful, over time the amount of energy you save will build up and you’ll see the difference.
+Reducing your electricity demands by turning off lights or buying energy-efficient devices is a great way to lower your energy usage, but there’s another powerful way for you to save.

-Reducing your electricity demands by turning off lights or buying energy-efficient devices is a great way lower your energy usage, but there’s another powerful way for you to save.
-The term loading refers to the use of several power-hungry appliances at once.
-If you use your cooker, dishwasher and electric heating all at once, this will cause a big surge in power being directed to your home and cost you more.
+The term ‘loading’ refers to the use of several power-hungry appliances at once.
+If you use your cooker, dishwasher and electric heating all at once, this’ll cause a big surge in power being directed to your home, therefore costing you more.
 Being aware of this and planning when you use certain appliances can save you a lot.